OpenSoftware-World/UpdateCheck/README.md

 # UpdateCheck

-* Update check for all LinuxUsersLinuxMint software
+* Update check for all OpenSoftware-World software